nobelv/msc-dissertation-credit-risk-model/README.md

-# A Cash Flow based model without jump risk to estimate Risk Premium
+# A cash flow based model to compute a risk pricing indicator (without jump risk).

-This is an implementation of the model described in the paper: "A CFO-based model of contingent claims with jump risk" by Nuno Silva, my MSc in Finance dissertation supervisor.
+This code represents an implementation of the model described in the paper: "A CFO-based model of contingent claims with jump risk" by Nuno Silva, my MSc in Finance dissertation supervisor.
+There are some modifications compared to the main model, the main difference being that we ommit jump risk.

-It is a cash flow based credit risk model that is meant to estimate the risk premium implied in stock data.
+In its essence it is a cash flow based credit risk model that is meant to compute an indicator of how risk is priced in the market as implied by stock data.
 The model looks backwards in time and is not meant to be predictive in nature.
+I might share the final version of my master thesis here, which provides further clarifcation, upon formal completion of the program.

 ## Getting Started
 ### Prerequisites